AlfieDarko/Web-Development-CS-Foundations/Articles/Tier 1/Project Specification Documents/readme.md

-<b> Article:</b> Read Project Specification Documents (http://www.pixelearth.net/pages/project-specification) and get in the habit of including every bit of information it details that makes sense for a project in the README.md or other supporting documentation for your projects
+<h2>Article</h2> <p>Read Project Specification Documents (http://www.pixelearth.net/pages/project-specification) and get in the habit of including every bit of information it details that makes sense for a project in the README.md or other supporting documentation for your projects</p>